ghostunnel/ghostunnel/README.md

 ### MacOS Keychain Support (experimental)

-If ghostunnel has been compiled with build tag `certstore` (off by default, requires macOS 10.12+) a new flag will be available that allows for loading certificates from the macOS keychain.
+Ghostunnel supports loading certificates from the macOS keychain.
 This is useful if you have identities stored in your local keychain that you want to use with ghostunnel, e.g. if you want your private key(s) to be backed by the SEP on newer Touch ID MacBooks.
-Certificates from the keychain can be loaded by selecting them based on the Common Name (CN) of the subject.
+Certificates from the keychain can be loaded by selecting them based on the serial number, Common Name (CN) of the subject, or Common Name (CN) of the issuer.

-For example, if you have an identity with CN 'example' in your login keychain:
+For example, to load an identity based on subject name login keychain:

     ghostunnel client \
-        --keychain-identity example \
+        --keychain-identity <common-name-or-serial> \
         --listen unix:/path/to/unix/socket \
         --target example.com:443 \
         --cacert test-keys/cacert.pem

+Or, if you'd like to load an identity by filtering on issuer name:

+    ghostunnel client \
+        --keychain-issuer <issuer-common-name> \
+        --listen unix:/path/to/unix/socket \
+        --target example.com:443 \
+        --cacert test-keys/cacert.pem

-The command above launches a ghostunnel instance that uses the certificate and private key with Common Name 'example' from your login keychain to proxy plaintext connections from a given UNIX socket to example.com:443.
+Both commands above launch a ghostunnel instance that uses the certificate and private key for the selected keychain identity to proxy plaintext connections from a given UNIX socket to example.com:443.
+Note that combing both the identity and issuer flags in one command will cause ghostunnel to select certificates where both attributes match (matching with AND on both subject name/issuer).